20lives/dmote/doc/options.md

 ## Section `case`

-The most important part of the keyboard case is generated from the `wall` parameters above.
+Much of the keyboard case is generated from the `wall` parameters above.
 This section deals with lesser features of the case.

+### Parameter `key-mount-thickness`

+The thickness in mm of each switch key mounting plate.

+### Parameter `key-mount-corner-margin`

+The thickness in mm of an imaginary “post” at each corner of each key mount.
+Copies of such posts project from the key mounts to form the main walls of the case.

+`key-mount-thickness` is similarly the height of each post.

+### Parameter `web-thickness`

+The thickness in mm of the webbing between switch key mounting plates and of the rear housing’s walls and roof.

 ### Section `rear-housing`